awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 1. Grant applications access to the target DB instance\.

    When your data import is complete, you can grant access to the DB instance to those applications that you blocked during the import\.
-For information about controlling access to your DB instance, see [Working with DB security groups \(EC2\-Classic platform\)](USER_WorkingWithSecurityGroups.md)\.
+For information about controlling access to your DB instance, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.

 1. Enable automated backups on the target DB instance\.